Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Preliminaries: Tabular NLI

-\paragraph{Representation of Tabular Premises. } Unlike standard NLI, which can use off-the-shelf pre-trained contextualized embeddings, the semi-structured nature of premises in tabular NLI necessitates a different modeling approach.
 Following~\citet{chen2019tabfact}, tabular premises are flattened into token sequences that fit the input interface of such models.
-Different flattening strategies exist in the literature.
-In this work, we will follow the \emph{Table as Paragraph} strategy of~\citet{gupta-etal-2020-infotabs}, wherein each row in the table is converted to a sentence of the form ``The \emph{key} of \emph{title} is \emph{value}.''
-This strategy achieved the highest accuracy in the original work, shown in Table~\ref{tab:pararesults}.
-The table also shows hypothesis only baseline \cite{poliak2018hypothesis, gururangan2018annotation} and human agreement on the labels.
+While different flattening strategies exist in the literature, we adopt the \emph{Table as a Paragraph} strategy of~\citet{gupta-etal-2020-infotabs}, where each row is converted to a sentence of the form ``The \texttt{key} of \texttt{title} is \texttt{value}''.
+This seemingly na\"ive strategy, with RoBERTa-large embeddings (RoBERTa$_L$ henceforth), achieved the highest accuracy in the original work, shown in Table~\ref{tab:pararesults}.\footnote{Other flattening strategies have similar performances \citep{gupta-etal-2020-infotabs}.} The table also shows the hypothesis-only baseline \cite{poliak2018hypothesis, gururangan2018annotation} and human agreement on the labels.\footnote{Preliminary experiments on the development set showed that RoBERTa$_L$ outperformed other pre-trained embeddings.
+We found that BERT$_{B}$, RoBERTa$_{B}$, BERT$_{L}$, ALBERT$_{B}$ and ALBERT$_{L}$ reached development set accuracies of 63.0$\%$, 67.23$\%$, 69.34$\%$, 70.44$\%$ and 70.88$\%$, respectively.
+While we have not replicated our experiments on these other models due to a prohibitively high computational cost, we expect the conclusions to carry over to these other models as well.}

+To study the stability of the models to variations in the training data, we performed 5-fold cross validation (5xCV).
+An average cross validation accuracy of 73.53$\%$ with a standard deviation of 2.73$\%$ was observed on the training set which is close to the performance on the \alphaOne test set (74.88\%).
+In addition, we also evaluated performance on the development and test sets.
+The penultimate row of Table~\ref{tab:pararesults} presents the performance for the model trained on the entire training data, while the last row presents the performance of the 5xCV models.
+The results demonstrate that model performance is reasonably stable to variations in the training set.